F5Networks/f5-openstack-heat/docs/templates/supported/ref_ve_resourcegroup_f5-two-ve-resource-group.rst

 Overview
 --------

-This template deploys two (2) BIG-IP® Virtual Edition (VE) servers within OpenStack and preps them for use in a 'device service cluster'. :dfn:`Device service clustering`, or DSC® , provides synchronization and failover of BIG-IP® configuration data across multiple BIG-IP® devices on a network.
+This template deploys two (2) BIG-IP® Virtual Edition (VE) servers in OpenStack and preps them for use in a 'device service cluster'. :dfn:`Device service clustering`, or DSC® , provides synchronization and failover of BIG-IP® configuration data across multiple BIG-IP® devices on a network.

-For more information, please see the BIG-IP® documentation:

-    * `BIG-IP® v 12.0.0 Device Service Clustering: Administration <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-device-service-clustering-admin-12-0-0.html>`_

 Prerequisites
 -------------

 - Basic understanding of BIG-IP® `device service clustering <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-device-service-clustering-admin-12-0-0.html>`_.

-- `License base key <https://support.f5.com/kb/en-us/solutions/public/7000/700/sol7752.html>`_ for BIG-IP® VE.
+- :ref:`F5 OpenStack Heat Plugins <heatplugins:home>` installed on the Neutron controller.

 - :ref:`BIG-IP® Security Groups` configured in OpenStack.

+- :ref:`SSH key(s) <add-ssh-key-horizon>` configured in OpenStack; to be used for authentication to the BIG-IP® VE instances launched by this template.

 - :ref:`BIG-IP® VE image <F5 VE Image Patch Upload>` uploaded to Glance.

+- BIG-IP® `License base key <https://support.f5.com/kb/en-us/solutions/public/7000/700/sol7752.html>`_.

-- Three (3) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>`: control, data, and management.
+- Three (3) VLANs :ref:`configured in Neutron <docs:os-neutron-network-setup>` -- 'mgmt', 'control', and 'data' -- to be used for system management, high availability, and data traffic, respectively.

-- :ref:`SSH key(s) <add-ssh-key-horizon>` configured in OpenStack; to be used for authentication to the BIG-IP® VE instances launched by this template.
+- :ref:`F5 OpenStack Heat Plugins <heatplugins:home>` installed on the Neutron controller.

 Caveats